DataDog/documentation/content/en/real_user_monitoring/_index.md

 ### Session replays

-Watch browser recordings of real users interacting with your website and use the [Developer Tools][5] to help troubleshoot user experience issues.
+Watch [browser recordings][5] of real users interacting with your website.

 ## Further Reading